oscafrica/documentation/src/OSCA_Code_of_Conduct.md

 * It’s deemed inappropriate to use O.S.C.A for profit.
 Organizers should only charge attendees for ticket entry and/or get sponsorships to cover costs of event operations (e.g. food and drinks, venue, setup, speakers) if needed.
 * It’s okay to partner with other tech groups and companies to arrange speakers, venues, and sponsorships.
 * It’s appropriate to talk about related open source technologies in your community.
-We want to promote learning across technologies
+We want to promote learning across technologies.
 * The use of the O.S.C.A name/logo is granted to organizers as long as follow the O.S.C.A naming guidelines.